Code-Institute-Submissions/MS2-Fund-Holiday/README.md

     Tested when both are not selected. - Message appeared as expected.
     Tested when only country is selected. - Message appeared as expected.
     Tested when only year is selected. - Message appeared as expected.
+    Issue detected.
+When one or other or both of year or country is missed the warning is given.
+The warning will appear again when corrected but the calendar will still run.
+    Issue resolved.
+Else added to the if statement to do nothing if the statement is false.
+When both are selected afetr an initial error the message will not now appear twice.

 ## Deployment